 A couple of month's ago I was in the shop working away with my lad when my phone rang.
 It was James, my Nash rep, asking what are you doing May 1st to the 5th?
-My answer, working and slowly getting everything set in place with the shop because my fishing trip to France was fast approaching.
+My answer, working and slowly getting everything set in place with my fishing shop because my fishing trip to France was fast approaching.
 Then the words he said made me stop in my tracks and listen.
 You've got a week on the Church Lake if you want it?
 My first words were, I can't and then it went silent.
 What do you mean, you can't, asked Jim.
 Then I explained, if I went for a week on the Church it would only leave 3 weeks till I'm off to France and I have no problem with it but the wife might and all I got was, yeah I know what your saying but it is the Church Lake!

 That evening I locked up the shop trying to come up with a very good reason why I really need to fish the Church Lake.
 I think one of the reasons I wasn't that bothered is because I'd like to say I'm pretty good friends with Kevin and he'd said I could fish it whenever I wanted to and just to ask.
 So that evening I sat around the dinner table, I just said, Kevin has invited me to fish on the Church Lake but I'm going to say no because its too close to my French trip, and awaited the reply.
 My wife's reply, idiot, why aren't you going??
 Then she said, it doesn't bother me, you know it doesn't and then, you know I love having the king size bed all to myself without you snoring ( been married too long now lol ).
 So that was it, within seconds of her saying that, the text was sent, I'M GOING ON THE CHURCH!!